mcakash512/Credit-Risk-Prediction-ML/README.md

 ### Retrieve the data

-The data is located in file.
+The data is located in the file.

 * `lending_data.csv`